yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-CheckBox.md

 Use a single CheckBox for a subordinate setting, such as with a "Remember me?" login scenario or with a terms of service agreement.

-To select **single option** among existing values.
+To select a **single option** among existing values.
 Choose the control best suited to your needs
-* CheckBox - a choice between 2 mutually exclusive options.
-For example, use a CheckBox for "I agree" instead of a different control where the user chooses between "I agree" and "I don't agree".
+* **CheckBox** - a choice between 2 mutually exclusive options.
+For example, use a single CheckBox for "I agree" instead of a different control where the user chooses between "I agree" and "I don't agree".
-* DropDown - a single choice between a large number of options.
+* **DropDown** - a single choice between a large number of options.
 The DropDown control is also used on a smaller set of options where the default option is recommended for most users.
 The DropDown control can also be used to make multiple selections from a set of options.
-* RadioButtons - a single choice between 2-7 equally weighted options where the option names are long.
-* OptionsGroup - a single choice between 2-7 equally weighted options where the options names are short.
+* **OptionsGroup** - a single choice between 2-7 equally weighted options where the options names are short.
 For example, if the choices are On/Off, Yes/No, or None/Basic/Advanced an option group will work well.
 For  On/Off, Yes/No you can also consider a CheckBox.
+* **RadioButtons** - a single choice between 2-7 equally weighted options where the option names are long.